JonahJackson1/testing-project-automation/notesv2/submodules/README.md

 ---

-### **Final Integration into Master Repository**:
+### **Final Integration into main Repository**:

 - **What**:
-  - Once the PR is approved and merged into the submodule's main branch, the master repository is updated to point to the latest commit of the submodule.
+  - Once the PR is approved and merged into the submodule's main branch, the main repository is updated to point to the latest commit of the submodule.
-    This integrates the finalized code from the submodule into the master repository.
+    This integrates the finalized code from the submodule into the main repository.
 - **Why**:
-  - **Consolidation**: Ensures the master repository always references the latest stable version of each submodule.
+  - **Consolidation**: Ensures the main repository always references the latest stable version of each submodule.
-  - **Preparation for Compilation**: Readies the master repository for the compilation of all submodules into the unified application.
+  - **Preparation for Compilation**: Readies the main repository for the compilation of all submodules into the unified application.